nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 This command allows you to create any number of days in your trip.

 #### Format: `add-day TRIP_NAME /day NUMBER_OF_DAYS`
+   * The maximum number of days allowed per trip is 30 days.

 #### Usage Example: